jbrukh/ggit/README.md

 * ggit is a single-executable Git that compiles on Go-supported systems, including Windows.
 * ggit is a library for programmatically interacting with Git repositories.

+# Status

+ggit is alpha.
+We currently support reading operations and an API around the following constructs: blobs, trees, tags, commits, refs, packed refs, git packs, and index files. ggit can parse revisions and has a command suite similar to git.

+# Changelog

+* **0.1.0** (TBA) Minimal viable reading API with test suite and benchmarks.
+* **0.0.2** Pack parsing and testing framework.
+* **0.0.1** Licensing and API improvements.
+* **0.0.0** Basic objects and command suite.

 # Copyright

     Copyright (c) 2012 The ggit Authors